Can I Drive After an OVI Arrest in Delaware County, Ohio?

 What most people need to know early (practical checklist)

-- Calendar your first court date and show up.
+- Calendar the first court date and any ALS appeal or privilege deadlines.

 If you’re preparing for the first appearance, see: Your First OVI Court Date in Delaware County, Ohio.